 Yellow starthistle (Centaurea solstitialis L.) is a winter annual that was accidentally introduced to the United States in the mid-1800s.
 It has since become one of the most widespread invasive broadleaf weeds on rangeland and natural areas in the United States.

-Read on for summaries of published research and practical management tips.
+Read about published research and practical management tips.

 Integration of prescribed burning, aminopyralid (Milestone® herbicide) and reseeding for restoration of yellow starthistle-infested rangeland

-A study was established at two locations at Fort Hunter Liggett (U.S. Army Training Center) in Monterey County, California in 2009.
-The combination of prescribed burning, application of Milestone herbicide at 3 fluid ounces/acre, and reseeding of native broadleaf and grass species on both yellow starthistle control and native plant restoration were evaluated over a three-year period.
+Field studies were established at two locations at Fort Hunter Liggett (U.S. Army Training Center) in Monterey County, California .
+The combination of prescribed burning, application of Milestone® herbicide at 3 fluid ounces/acre, and reseeding of native broadleaf and grass species on both yellow starthistle control and native plant restoration were evaluated over a three-year period.
 Results of the study indicate that a January or March application of Milestone herbicide integrated with a native perennial grass drill seeding program in January offers the greatest probability of both successful yellow starthistle control and perennial grass establishment.

 Control of Yellow Starthistle (Centaurea solstitialis) and Coast Fiddleneck (Amsinckia menziesii) with Aminopyralid (Milestone® herbicide)